finnjclancy/dev-prompts-extension/README.md

 - dev prompts: import prompts – fetch and write `./prompts`
 - dev prompts: sync prompts – re-fetch and apply the same rules
+- dev prompts: search and import – fuzzy‑search folders/files under `prompts/` and import selected items (multi‑select)

+### how search works

+- searches both folder names and file names (and their paths) inside `finnjclancy/dev-prompts@main/prompts/`
+- results show paths like `prompts/languages/javascript` (directories first, then files)
+- you can multi‑select any mix of folders and files
+- importing a folder brings in the whole subtree; importing a file brings just that file
+- conflict handling uses your one‑time choice (overwrite / skip / rename → applies to all)

 ## optional setting